-The death of a loved one is never easy, but there are ways to lighten to burden for those left behind.
+The death of a loved one is never easy, but there are ways to lighten to burden.

 By setting aside funds for your funeral now, your family will have one less thing to worry about and you can have the send-off you deserve.